 Annex A – Authentication of End-user Device Retargeted Calls

-Implementation of the normative procedures for authentication of in-network INVITE retargeting cases (clause 5.5) is relatively straightforward, since the STI-AS of the retargeting network has direct access to the information it needs to perform “div” authentication for the retargeted leg of the call.
-The situation for end-user device INVITE retargeting (clause 5.6.2) is somewhat more complex, since variations in SIP-PBX implementations mean that the STI-AS has to support a wider range of use cases in terms of the varying levels of information made available to the authentication service in the retargeted INVITE request.
-Therefore, this annex provides information that shows how the generic requirements in clause 5.6.2 can be applied to different end-user device retargeting use cases.
+Implementation of the normative procedures for authentication of in-network INVITE retargeting cases (clause 5.5), and end-user device INVITE retargeting cases where authentication is performed by the end-user device (clause 5.6.2.2) are relatively straightforward, since the STI-AS of the retargeting entity has direct access to the information it needs to perform “div” authentication for the retargeted leg of the call.
+The situation for end-user device INVITE retargeting where authentication is performed by the OSP (clause 5.6.2.1) is somewhat more complex, since variations in SIP-PBX implementations mean that the STI-AS has to support a wider range of use cases in terms of the varying levels of information made available to the authentication service in the retargeted INVITE request.
+Therefore, this annex provides information that shows how the generic requirements in clause 5.6.2.1can be applied to different end-user device retargeting use cases.

 The information in this annex is not normative.
 Also, this clause does not address the entire set of end-user device retargeting scenarios that could be encountered in real-world deployments but is meant to serve as an example of how a service provider can support SHAKEN within the limits of operator policies and end-user device capabilities.